Tuesday, September 16, 2025

 TOTAL

-National refineries processed 202 Mbpd of crude and intermediate products, with a yield in terms of gasoline of 67 Mbpd and diesel of 71 Mbpd.
+National refineries processed 226 Mbpd of crude and intermediate products, with a gasoline yield of 74 Mbpd and diesel of 75 Mbpd.
+There have been no changes in the petrochemical sector, with active plants running at limited capacities due to natural gas availability.

 Exports